emqx/cloud-docs/en_US/create/dedicated.md

 # Create Dedicated Deployment

-EMQX Cloud's Dedicated Plan offers independent MQTT service instances/clusters with higher connection and TPS limits, as well as greater scalability.
-This guide will use the Dedicated Plan (Professional) as an example to walk you through the steps of creating and utilizing EMQX Cloud.
+EMQX Dedicated Plan offers independent MQTT service instances/clusters with higher connection and TPS limits, as well as greater scalability.
+This guide will use the Dedicated Plan as an example to walk you through the steps of creating and utilizing the EMQX Platform.

 ## Create a Deployment